 Ninotchka (1939, Ernst Lubitsch) [r]

-Greta Garbo is a cold Russian lady who comes to the U.S. to straighten out some Soviets who are goofing off in America.
+Greta Garbo is great as a strict, principled government agent from Russia who comes to the U.S. to straighten out some Soviets who are goofing off in America.
 Then she gets swept off her feet by… eh, some guy.
-It’s pretty funny but also pretty casually sexist, even by the lax standards of the time.
+This is occasionally funny but also risibly sexist, even by the lax standards of the time.